bradisbon/common-phrases/README.md

 # Setup
-BEFORE COMMITTING README Test with older versions of python

 ## Requirements
-- Python 3.8 or newer
+- Python 3.7 or newer
 - pip3 (should already be installed if you have Python 3.4 or newer)
 - venv (should already be installed if you have Python 3.3 or newer)
 - curl (optional)